SusannaLorenzini/Docker-LiSA-Analysis/README.md

-# Docker for LiSA-Analysis
-Docker files for LiSA Analysis.
+# Docker for LiSA Analysis
+You can use LiSA Analysis, without having PHP 8 and Java 11 installed in your computer, by using Docker.

 ## Requirements
 - Docker.
-- git.

 <br>

-## Installation
+## Installation with git
-You can use LiSA Analysis, without having PHP 8 and Java 11 installed in your computer, by using Docker.

-Follow these steps to build docker image and to start the container that will allow you to use LiSA Analysis in your local browser.
+Follow these steps to build docker image and to start containers that will allow you to use LiSA Analysis in your local browser.
+<br><br>
+***NB***: if you don't have git installed follow steps from 1 to 3 of paragraph [*Installation without git*](#install_no_git) and then come back here to finish with steps from 4 to 6.

 Use your local shell:

 ### 1. Clone this repository